kellysondias/events-api/README.md

 ### Configuration

-1. Create a `.env` file on the root directory (in the same level as `package.json`).
+1. Create a `.env` file in the root directory (in the same level as `package.json`).
 You can find a more practical example in the .env.example file.

 <img src="./public/img/screenshot_2.png">